-- 6. 320 planning applications (219 householder) were received in Q1 which is up from Qs 3 and 4 but down from last year.
+- 6. 298 planning applications (215 householder) were received in Q2 which is down from the same quarter last year and the previous two quarters.
 This reduction in planning submissions has been reported across the country, reflecting high interest rates, high building costs and housing market uncertainty.
-Despite the apparent lull in applications, cases per Officer has remained high given we have only just recruited to a vacant Planning Technician and Planning Support Officer role. - 7.
+Officer team resources have been impacted by one vacancy (pending recruitment) and one maternity absence, meaning the reduction in submissions has not resulted in a significant reduction in caseloads per Officer.
+Performance on applications determined has remained strong, with more applications determined than submitted for the period (323s determined, plus 20 withdrawn versus 298 submitted).
+This has brought the number of cases on hand down from 424 at the last Quarter to 381 this. - 7.
 The Town and Country Planning Development Management Procedure Order 2015 sets the statutory period for the determination of planning applications at 8 weeks for non-major applications and 13 weeks for major applications (10+dwellings or 1,000+ sqm floorspace).
 This statutory period is relaxed where an extension of time is agreed between the applicant and local planning authority.
 In order to monitor the performance of local planning authorities, the Government sets targets for the determination of major and non-major planning applications within the statutory period or agreed extension of time.
 For major developments, this target is 60% and for non-major developments it is 70%. - 8.
-In this Quarter the time indicator for both majors and non-majors was comfortably met at 100% and 93% respectively. - 9.
-The average days to decision came down, as expected from the high of 98 days in the last quarter to 82 days for this quarter, which is consistent with the usual determination period, accounting for delays as applications are improved through amendment and further information required to satisfy consultee requirements.
+In this Quarter the time indicator for both majors and non-majors was comfortably met at 83% and 93% respectively. - 9.
+The average days to decision for this quarter was 88 days, skewed by some major applications taking a long time to amend, improve and determine with S106 requirements.
+Excluding the six majors determined, the determination of all other applications averaged 82 days, which is consistent with the usual determination period, accounting for delays as applications are improved through amendment and further information required to satisfy consultee requirements.